lowlighter/metrics/README.md

   }
 ```

-And pass `?traffic=1` in url when generating metrics.

 </details>

 #### 💡 Habits

-The *habits* plugin allows you to add deduced coding about based on your recent activity.
+The coding *habits* plugin allows you to add deduced coding about based on your recent activity, from up to 100 events.
 ![Habits plugin](https://github.com/lowlighter/metrics/blob/master/.github/readme/imgs/plugin_habits.png)

 <details>